 2.2.
 Non-registered self-employed.

-Examples of registered self- employed --- individual entrepreneurs providing services, like cleaning, small fixing.
-Those are individuals with micro-businesses that conduct independent economic activities and their income does not exceed GEL 30,000 annually.
-Those persons cannot hire additional persons to execute their services.
-All persons with the micro business status do not pay taxes (they are tax exempt).
+Examples of registered self- employed --- individual entrepreneurs, entrepreneurial individuals with small business status, fixed tax payers and individuals with micro-business providing services, like cleaning, small fixing and repair..

-Examples of non-registered self – employed --- sellers of the open markets, persons assisting drivers during parking.
+Examples of non-registered self – employed --- sellers of the open markets, taxi drivers, babysitters, persons assisting drivers during parking.

 Those citizens of Georgia who were self-employed outside Georgia, and in 2019 crossed the border at least 60 times and / or in the period from March to October 2019 were outside Georgia for 30 to 120 calendar days, based on the information from the Ministry of Internal Affairs of Georgia, are given the opportunity to register as recipients of compensation on the registration portal.